cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

 Starting an Adapter
 -------------------
 Starting a batch adapter schedules a workflow to be run periodically based on the cron schedule that is configured in the adapter.
-Starting a real time adapter starts a CDAP worker.
+Starting a real-time adapter starts a CDAP worker.

 To start an adapter, submit an HTTP POST request::